-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Arlington for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended September 30, 2011.
-The City was awarded a Certificate of Excellence for its CAFR for the year ended April 30, 1966 and then annually from 1977 to 2003, 2005 to 2010 and 2012.
-The City has also received GFOA's Award for Distinguished Budget Presentation for fiscal years 1986 through 2013.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Arlington for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended September 30, 2013.
+The City was awarded a Certificate of Excellence for its CAFR 2005 through 2013.
+The City has also received GFOA's Award for Distinguished Budget Presentation for fiscal years 1986 through 2014.